Show interactive image

 Phase 1A - Design: Including - Secondary Pathway Improvements, Dog Beach Access Stairs, Stairway Additions, Shared-use Pathway Improvements, Melton Ravine Bicycle Trail Realignment, and Pathway Realignment

 Master Plan Approval

-A total of $8.3 million has been approved by City Council to begin implementation of the master plan.
+Funding has been approved by City Council to implement the master plan.
 Funded elements include:

 - Improving park entrance including new park signage and landscaping